 \section{Abstract}

-We construct the tree-valued Fleming-Viot process pathwise from the lookdown model.
-The tree-valued Fleming-Viot process was introduced by Greven, Pfaffelhuber, and Winter \cite{GPW13}, it has a.\,s.\ continuous paths.
-We generalize this process to include the cases with multiple reproduction events and simultaneous multiple reproduction events.
-In particular, we include the case with dust.
-We obtain a process with a.\,s.\ càdlàg paths and jumps at the times of large reproduction events.
-We state well-posed martingale problems.
-In case that the associated coalescent comes down from infinity, the construction from the lookdown model allows to read off a process with values in the space of measure-preserving isometry classes of compact metric measure spaces, endowed with the Gromov-Hausdorff-Prohorov metric.
-This process has a.\,s.\ càdlàg paths with additional jumps at the times when old families become extinct.
+In a random complete and separable metric space that we call the lookdown space, we encode the genealogical distances between all individuals ever alive in a lookdown model with simultaneous multiple reproduction events.
+We construct families of probability measures on the lookdown space and on an extension of it that allows to include the case with dust.
+From this construction, we read off the tree-valued $\Xi$-Fleming-Viot processes and deduce path properties.
+For instance, these processes usually have a.\,s.\ càdlàg paths with jumps at the times of large reproduction events.
+In the case of coming down from infinity, the construction on the lookdown space also allows to read off a process with values in the space of measure-preserving isometry classes of compact metric measure spaces, endowed with the Gromov-Hausdorff-Prohorov metric.
+This process has a.\,s.\ càdlàg paths with additional jumps at the extinction times of parts of the population.

 { \emph{Keywords:} Lookdown model, tree-valued Fleming-Viot process, evolving coalescent, $\Xi$-coales\-cent, (marked) metric measure space, (marked) Gromov-weak topology, Gromov-Hausdorff-Prohorov topology.\\ \emph{AMS MSC 2010:} Primary 60K35, Secondary 60J25, 60G09, 92D10.}